microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 The deployment process in Azure pipelines helps in automation of the deployment and complement the controls offered by ServiceNow.

 ## How to use the integration
-1. The integration requires the [Azure DevOps Pipelines](https://store.servicenow.com/sn_appstore_store.do#!/store/application/fa788cb5dbb5630040669c27db961940) application to be installed on the ServiceNow instance.
+1. Integration requires the [Azure DevOps Pipelines](https://store.servicenow.com/sn_appstore_store.do#!/store/application/fa788cb5dbb5630040669c27db961940) application to be installed on the ServiceNow instance.

    A service account created in ServiceNow and provided the **x_mioms_azpipeline.pipelinesExecution** role would be used for all the communication.